dimitrisLivanas/freeCodeCamp-Survey-Form/README.md

 # freeCodeCamp-Survey-Form

-A survey form created with HTML and (miniimal) CSS within the "Responsive Web Design Projects" found at [freecodecamp.org](https://www.freecodecamp.org/).
+A survey form created with HTML and (minimal) CSS within the "Responsive Web Design Projects" found at [freecodecamp.org](https://www.freecodecamp.org/).